-- Remove the spark plug cap from the spark plug. - Do not run the motor out of the water. - (1) Wash the engine exterior and flush the cooling water system throughly with fresh water.
-Drain the water completely. - Wipe off any surface water with an oil rag. - 2 Use a dry cloth to completely wipe off water and salt from the electrical components. - 3 Drain all fuel from the fuel hoses, fuel pump, and carburetor, and clean these parts. - Keep in mind that if gasoline is kept in the carburetor for a long time, gum and varnish will develop, causing the float valve to stick, restrict the jets. - 4 Remove the spark plug and spray storage oil (available from your authorized dealer) into the combustion chamber through the spark plug hole while slowly turning the motor over using the recoil starter. - (5) Change the engine oil. - 6 Change the gear oil in the gear case. - (7) Apply grease to the propeller shaft. - Apply grease to all sliding parts, joints, nuts, and bolts. - Stand the engine up vertically in a dry place.
+- Remove the spark plug cap from the spark plug. - Do not run the motor out of the water. - 1 Wash the engine exterior and flush the cooling water system throughly with fresh water.
+Drain the water completely. - Wipe off any surface water with an oil rag.

+2 Use a dry cloth to completely wipe off water and salt from the electrical - components. - 3 Drain all fuel from the fuel hoses, fuel pump, and carburetor, and clean these parts. - Keep in mind that if gasoline is kept in the carburetor for a long time, gum and varnish will develop, causing the float valve to stick, restrict the jets. - (4) Remove the spark plug and spray storage oil (a vailable from your authorized dealer) into the combustion chamber through the spark plug hole while slowly turning the motor over using the recoil starter. - 5 Change the gear oil in the gear case. - (6) Apply grease to the propeller shaft. - 1 Apply grease to all sliding parts, joints, nuts, and bolts. - (8) Stand the engine up vertically in a dry place.